Jollista/HeathenDocs/content/index.md

 ## Navigation
 Click on WikiLinks to go to the associated article.
 Click on tags to see a list of all pages with that tag.
 The [[Project Board]] contains an as-up-to-date-as-possible objective tracker.
 ## Organization
+### Tags
+Tags are used to categorize articles on a global scope.
+Tags might be used to indicate a specific association like #Player, a class like #State, or a categorization of files like #Core or #Concept.
+### Folders
 - **Deprecated** contains outdated docs.
 They're kept here rather than deleted in case we need them for some reason later.
 If a feature is deprecated, please move all related docs to the Deprecated folder.
 - **Assets** is a disorganized collection of images and other sorts of files that are displayed on certain articles.
 - **Meeting Notes** is a collection of notes from meetings, which may discuss goals, obstacles, current progress, division of labor, design proposals, etc.